Asian markets follow Wall St lower on inflation worries

 The housing industry and other areas of the economy whose fortunes are closely tied to low interest rates are suffering.
 But consumer confidence has strengthened, offering hope for the biggest and most important part of the economy: consumer spending.

-Brent crude oil, the pricing basis for international trading, advanced 47 cents to $82.14 per barrel.
+Brent crude oil, the pricing basis for international trading, advanced 40 cents to $82.07per barrel.

 Elaine Kurtenbach, The Associated Press